What do we mean by Change Management?

-For HR people, any kind of change should encompass and keep at the forefront the impact on people.
+For HR people, any kind of change should encompass the impact on people.
 The best definition we have found for this is by the Change Management Learning Centre:

 “Change management is the process, tools and techniques to manage the people side of business change to achieve the required business outcome, and to realise that business change effectively within the social infrastructure of the workplace.”

 Where a business change needs to happen, people will have to make and adapt to the change.
 It will fail if the people don’t buy in.

 Therefore, business change can be broken down into three elements:

 - What is it you are looking to change?

 What are the Different Types of Change?